FinnBenjamin/longitudinal-flight-control-simulation/README.md

 # Aircraft Longitudinal Dynamics and Flight Control Simulation

 This project models a representative 5 kg aircraft in two-dimensional longitudinal flight and compares its natural response with a closed-loop angle-of-attack controller.
+This project requires Python 3.10 or a newer version.

 ## Features
 - Six nonlinear states: horizontal position, altitude, horizontal and vertical velocity, pitch angle, and pitch rate